 The Municipal Property Assessment Corporation (MPAC) has produced the GIFN assessment roll for the 2020 property tax year and issued property tax notices.
-As in the rest of Ontario, interests in land continue to be valued as of January 1, 2016, as was the case for 2019.
-There will be a province-wide general reassessment in 2020 for the 2021 property tax year, with a valuation date of January 1, 2019 for the next four year assessment cycle.
+As in the rest of Ontario, interests in land continue to be valued as of January 1, 2016.
+The next province-wide general reassessment in has been postponed until 2021, and the 2016 valuation date will continue to apply for the 2021 property tax year.

 MPAC is contracted by GIFN to conduct property assessments in accordance with our assessment law and Ontario property assessment rules and procedures.
 MPAC is an independent, not-for-profit corporation responsible for assessing and classifying more than five million properties across the province.
 MPAC’s assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.
 If you have questions about your property assessment, you may contact MPAC at 1 877 254-4670 or email GIFN@mpac.ca.